hartwigmedical/hmftools/pave/README.md

    - MISSENSE
    - SYNONYMOUS
    - NONE
 3. Inframe INDELs may occasionally be annotated as notionally partially or completely outside the coding region due to left alignment and microhomology.
-Any INDEL with a length that is a multiplier of 3, that can be right aligned to be fully inside the coding regions should be marked as effect=inframe_insertion/inframe_deleton (notable examples include known pathogenic variants in KIT (4:55593579 CAGAAACCCATGTATGAAGTACAGTGGA > C) and EGFR (7:55248980 C > CTCCAGGAAGCCT)).
+Any INDEL with a length that is a multiplier of 3, that can be right aligned to be fully inside the coding regions should be marked as effect=inframe_insertion/inframe_deletion (notable examples include known pathogenic variants in KIT (4:55593579 CAGAAACCCATGTATGAAGTACAGTGGA > C) and EGFR (7:55248980 C > CTCCAGGAAGCCT)).
 4. Where there are 2 or more frameshift variants with the same LPS (local phase set), if the combined impact causes an inframe indel, then mark both as effect = phased_inframe_deletion / phased_inframe_insertion.
 If a phased inframe indel and snv affect the same codon, then mark both as phased_inframe_deletion / phased_inframe_insertion and calculate the combined coding effect (eg.  EGFR p.Glu746_Ser752delinsVal).
 5. Where an INDEL also leads to a stop_lost or start_lost, the lost effects are prioritised
 6. A SPLICE MNV needs to be marked as splice if any base overlaps a splice site.
 7. Any INDEL which overlaps a canonical splice region (ie.[D-1:D+5] OR [A+3:A+1]) should be marked as splice_donor/splice_acceptor if and only if the canonical sites are changed according to the SPLICE rules listed above.
 Where an INDEL has microhomology extends over a splice donor or splice acceptor region, the variant is tested at both the leftmost and rightmost alignment, with intronic only effects prioritised highest, then exonic effects and finally splice effects.
-A notable recurrent example where D+5 is not affected by an indel with microhomology in GRCH37 are indels at the homopoloymer at MSH2 2:47641559.
+A notable recurrent example where D+5 is not affected by an indel with microhomology in GRCH37 are indels at the homopolymer at MSH2 2:47641559.
 Both splice and frameshift/inframe effects may be reported together if a deletion unambiguously both overlaps coding bases and changes canonical splice sites.

 ### HGVS Coding Impact